danielgehrig18/vaccuumworld/README.md

 make

-To then run it, just use "./vacuum_world".
+To then run it, just use "./vacuum_world" in the "./VacuumSimulator/build/" directory.